vyos/vyos-documentation/docs/services/dhcp.rst

 * Device MAC address will be ``00:53:c5:b7:5e:23``
 * Host specific mapping shall be named ``client1``

-.. nhint:: The MAC address identifier is defined by the last 4 byte of the MAC address.
+.. hint:: The MAC address identifier is defined by the last 4 byte of the MAC address.

 .. code-block:: sh